 The demo shows the recording of the steps needed for issue identification:

-The previous example is to differentiate the issue of a stale or phantom session from the problem of the discovery process which did not start.
-At the same time, we may need to identify the actual session which triggered the problem to better understand how exactly it becomes a stale or phantom session issue.
+At the same time, we need to identify the actual session which triggered the problem to better understand how exactly it becomes a stale or phantom session issue.

 To achieve this, the DART bundle utility needs to start as an Administrator and perform log clean up.

-It's recommended to highlight all redirect based probes with the same color while previously connected PSNs taken from ConnectionData.xml (Auth-Status targets) need to be highlighted in different colors as normally PSN FQDNs are very similar and it's hard to spot the difference.
+It is recommended to highlight all redirect-based probes with the same color and previously connected PSNs taken from ConnectionData.xml (Auth-Status targets) in a different color.

-4. Somewhere in the file after discovery restart for stage 1 or stage 2, you should see a successful reply from one or more PSNs:
+4. Somewhere in the file after discovery restart for stage 1 or stage 2, you see a successful reply from one or more PSNs:

-5. A couple of lines later there should be a line with the keyword MSG_NS_SWISS_NEW_SESSION.
 This line contains an actual session ID that has been selected by PSN as a result of the session lookup.
-Use this session ID for further investigation on ISE to figure out how this session becomes stale/phantom:

-In the guest.log with clientwebapp component enabled into DEBUG, the PSN which replies with the Stale/Phantom session can be seen.
+In the guest.log with the clientwebapp component enabled into DEBUG, the PSN which replies with the Stale/Phantom session can be seen.

 cisco.cpm.client.posture.PostureStatusServlet -::- Got http request from 192.168.255.228 user agent is: Mozilla/4.0 (compatible; WINDOWS; 1.2.1.6.1.48; AnyConnect Posture Agent v.4.6.03049)